cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 - Refactored the system to use the Stencil Buffer for masking.

 In the final chapter, we'll wrap up the series and discuss some other exciting graphics programming topics you could explore from here.

+You can find the complete code sample for this tutorial series, [here](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/09-Shadows-Effect/).

+Continue to the next chapter, [Chapter 10: Next Steps](../10_next_steps/index.md)